jekyll/minima/README.md

 This directory can include sub-directories to manage assets of similar type, and will be copied over as is, to the final transformed site directory.

+### Plugins

+Minima comes with [`jekyll-seo-tag`](https://github.com/jekyll/jekyll-seo-tag) plugin preinstalled to make sure your website gets the most useful meta tags.
+See [usage](https://github.com/jekyll/jekyll-seo-tag#usage) to know how to set it up.

 ## Usage